-YUNGA, the "Cloud Forest"
+YUNGA, the "Cloud Jungle"

-Over the Eastern slope of the mountain range of the Andes, from the north of Peru, crossing Bolivia and until the north of Argentina, a system of cloudy forests and mountain jungles named Andean Yunga Forests or Yungas is extended.
+Over the Eastern slope of the mountain range of the Andes, from the north of Peru, crossing Bolivia and until the north of Argentina, a system of cloudy forests and mountain jungles named Andean Yunga Jungles or Yungas is extended.
 They are characterized by a great biological diversity (it might be as diverse as the tropical rainforest), but also because they regulate the water flows of the most important rivers of the continent, and, above all, because they share a history of uninterrupted use and supply of resources to the humankind for at least the last ten thousand years.

 It is believed that the word “yunga” or “yunca” has its origin in the Quechua language, which was the original language of the Central Andean region.
 It means “warm valley”.
 The Incas also referred to the region in such a way, and as such the Spaniards knew it when they arrived into Peru.
 The Spaniards used the word “yunga” to name the people who inhabited the north of Peru and the language they spoke.
 The “yuncachu” was the inhabitant of the warm valley, generally speaking he was a fruit grower.